watri/kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

    * - ``buffer-size``
      - Sets the size of the buffer used for reading the first part of a response received from the upstream server.
 See the `proxy_buffer_size <https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffer_size>`_ directive.
 The default is set in the ``proxy-buffer-size`` ConfigMap key.
      - ``string``
      - No
-   * - ``use-cluster-ip``
-     - Enables using Cluster IP and port instead of the default behavior of using Pod IP and port.
-When this field is enabled, the fields that configure NGINX behavior related to multiple upstream servers (like `lb-method` and `next-upstream`) will have no effect, as the Ingress Controller will configure NGINX with only one upstream server that will match the service Cluster IP.
-     - ``boolean``
-     - No
 ```